-If some of the systems/services below are provided by a third party which processes Personal Data as a processor on behalf of HYPR (e.g. as is typically the case when using SaaS solutions), HYPR has to ensure, by way of contractual clauses, that such third party vendor complies with these guidelines and HYPR needs to provide and follow up on instructions provided to the third party as regards the retention/erasure requirements.
+If some of the systems/services below are provided by a Processor (e.g. as is typically the case when using SaaS solutions), HYPR has to ensure, by way of contractual clauses, that such third party vendor complies with these guidelines and HYPR needs to provide and follow up on instructions provided to the third party as regards the retention/erasure requirements.

 6. Exceptions to the retention periods

 Under certain limited circumstances, exceptions to the retention periods apply:

 - Litigation holds: Personal Data may be retained for as long as reasonably necessary to defend legal claims; consult with the legal department regarding appropriate limitation periods.

 - “Right to be forgotten”: If a Data Subject exercises their right to be forgotten, for example when withdrawing their consent, then Personal Data should be deleted if there is no other legal ground to process such Personal Data.
 Where consent has been withdrawn, deletion may likely still be required, even if the Personal Data could have been processed on the basis of legitimate interest (instead of the now withdrawn consent) since it is evident that the Data Subject would object to such processing.
 However, if there is a legal obligation to hold the Personal Data, then this must be observed (but the processing of Personal Data should be restricted to this purpose only).